mlochbaum/BQN/doc/replicate.md

 Here `≤⟜'i'` is a pervasive function, so there's no need to add `¨`.
 Similarly, to filter major cells of an array, `Fn˘⊸/` could be used, applying `Fn` to one major cell at a time.

-A similar pattern applies to Replicate as well.
+This idea extends to Replicate as well.
 The function below tests which input characters are double quotes, but by adding one it changes the result to 1 for each non-quote character and 2 for quotes (but source code and display also double quotes here, so the input string has only two `"`s and the output has four).

         {1+'"'=𝕩}⊸/ "for ""escaping"" quotes"